Hydro Innovations staff at the recent WIOA conference in Orange have reported excellent feedback from operators about their Venturi Aerator units.

-Operators appreciated that the units are mounted on lagoon and basin banks rather than having to be in them.
-Venturi-Aerators are “driven” by Gorman-Rupp self priming pumps, which sit on basin banks to draw water from the basins, and “force” it through the Venturi-Aerators, accelerating the fluid and creating a venturi effect [vacuum], drawing in 2.2 times the air as the water being pumped.
+Operators appreciated that the aerators are mounted on lagoon and basin banks rather than having to be in them.
+Venturi Aerators are “driven” by Gorman-Rupp self priming pumps, which sit on basin banks to draw water from the basins, and “force” it through the Venturi Aerator, accelerating the fluid and creating a venturi effect [vacuum], drawing in 2.2 times the air as the water being pumped.
 The water/air mixture then passes through the “mixing and oxidisation zone”, facilitating the removal of CO2 gas and reducing the size of volatile solids.
 The discharged wastewater is saturated with dissolved oxygen.

 Asset owners do not have to be disadvantaged either, as these units can be as efficient [or more so] than other technologies.
 Standard Oxygen Transfer Efficiency [SOTE] can reach [and sometimes exceed] 1.86kgO2/kWh.